shw3512/shw3512.github.io/teach/cysec-g30/index.md

     - Security versus convenience
     - Trust versus time
 - Tradeoffs change
+    - Technologies change
-    - Technology changes
+    - Threats change
-    - Threat landscape changes
     - Values change
 - Tradeoffs depend on context

 #### Cyberattacks happen

-- What you can't control
+- You can't control...
     - Whether cyberattacks happen (they will)
-    - Achieving complete safety (we can't)
+    - Achieving perfect safety (we can't)
+- You can control...
+    - How informed you are
+        - You're here!
+        - Know what to do and where to go
-- What you can control
+    - How prepared you are
         - How secure are your actions? accounts? devices?
-    - Know what to do and where to go
-    - The balance you choose (!) among tradeoffs
+    - What balance you choose among tradeoffs
-    - Laws you support (privacy, accountability)
+    - What laws you support (privacy, accountability)
+    - What grace you show yourself and others
+        - More perfect, never perfect

 #### Your turn